Mehwish4610/Equity-Research-News-Tool/README.md

 2. Create a file and save it as " .env ".

-3. Store your accquired API Key from Google in a file called ".env".
+3. Store your accquired API Key from openai in a file called ".env".

-You can get your free api key from " makersuites.google.com "
+     You can get your API KEY from 'platform.openai.com'.

-4. Complete the codes for langchain.py and main.py
+5. Complete the codes for main.py

 ## Usage